ThEWiZ76/node-red-trello/README.md

 node-red-contrib-trello-updated
 ===============================

 A set of input and output nodes for connecting node-red to trello.
-This project has been forked from https://github.com/oliverlorenz/node-red-trello in order to provide bug fixes and other features.
+This project has been forked from https://github.com/afeltham/node-red-trello in order to provide bug fixes, expand features and make fields more flexible (for example insert a card ID through input values).

 ## Install via NPM
 ```
-npm install node-red-contrib-trello-updated
+NOT YET AVAILABLE
 ```

 ## Current Development State